hendersontrent/qld-translink-forecasting/README.md

 The Queensland Government open-sources a substantial amount of transit information.
 This information is quite detailed and is available in a time-series format.
 This drives the following questions:

-* What are the trends, seasons, and cycles?
+* What are the trends, seasons, and cycles, if any?
 * Can this data be forecast?
+* What is the best forecasting method?
+* Do regional or operational variables matter?

 ## Output